PB-Digital/srp-ios/README.md

 // session key based on her password and the challenge. let clientKeyProof = try client.processChallenge(salt: salt, publicKey: serverPublicKey)

-// The server verifies Alices' proof and generates their proof. let serverKeyProof = try server.verifySession(publicKey: clientPublicKey, keyProof: clientKeyProof)

 // The client verifies the server's proof. try client.verifySession(keyProof: serverKeyProof)

-// At this point, authentication has completed. assert(server.isAuthenticated) assert(client.isAuthenticated)

-// Both now have the same session key.
-This key can be used to encrypt
-// further communication between client and server. assert(server.sessionKey == client.sessionKey)
 ```

 More information can be found in the [documentation](http://boukehaarsma.nl/SRP).